SparkDevNetwork/rock-development-tools/src/SparkDevNetwork.Framework.Builder/README.md

-# Process to build binary package
+# Process to build binary RockWeb package

 We do not currently have this automated, but here is the current process to build a binary package.
 This package is uploaded to azure so that the dev tool can download pre-built Rock versions for the environment.